 When was the last time you went to your neighborhood Home Depot?
 The pandemic has indeed changed everything about how we go about life and work.

 As the largest home improvement retailer in the United States, Home Depot is an excellent example of a business powered by an evolving global supply chain.
 Home Depot had transformed its supply chain in 2018, which led to aggressive growth and investment return.
 This success is attributed to the significant investment by Home Depot in telematics and routing solutions to drive increased revenues.
 Along with experimenting in crowdsourced deliveries in cars, Home Depot succeeded in giving customers a well-defined delivery window of two to four hours thanks to investing in a transport management system.
-In other words, by optimizing their supply chain, Home Depot improved customer satisfaction and turnaround time, leading to increased overall revenue.
+In other words, Home depot has overcome from this supply chain challenge by optimizing their supply chain, Home Depot improved customer satisfaction and turnaround time, leading to increased overall revenue.
 Home Depot’s success story changed the context of using improved transportation management to grow sales, and not just reduce costs.

 Supply chain optimization and challenges